Kostyantyn Morozov: Minister of Defence

 Soon after the 1991 Soviet coup d'état attempt, Morozov was appointed by the Verkhovna Rada as the first Minister of Defence of independent Ukraine on 3 September 1991.
-On 1 October 1991 he was dismissed from the commander of Kyiv Military District air army by President of the Soviet Union and the Ministry of Defence of the Soviet Union.
-On 6 December 1991 Morozov pledged his allegiance to the people of Ukraine.
-Due to his personal position in regard to the Black Sea Fleet, he voluntarily resigned from his position on 4 October 1993.
+He served in this position in the Fokin government and the Kuchma government.
+A week after his appointment, Morozov declared Ukraine's intention to create its own armed force during a meeting with Soviet defence minister Yevgeny Shaposhnikov.
+On 1 October 1991, he was dismissed as the commander of Kyiv Military District air army by the President of the Soviet Union and the Ministry of Defence of the Soviet Union.
+On 6 December 1991, Morozov pledged his allegiance to the people of Ukraine.
+This day is now celebrated as the Armed Forces Day in Ukraine.